Putin says Russia could embrace US concept of pre-emptive strike - ExBulletin

 Speaking Friday at US Strategic Command, which is responsible for the country’s nuclear weapons, Defense Secretary Lloyd Austin said Putin’s repeated threats were irresponsible.

-As the Kremlin continues its cruel and unprovoked war of choice against Ukraine, the whole world has watched Putin engage in deeply irresponsible nuclear sabers, he said in reference to Putin’s past nuclear threats without addressing his last remarks.
-Make no mistake, nuclear powers have a heavy responsibility to avoid provocative behavior, reduce the risk of proliferation, and prevent escalation and nuclear war.
+As the Kremlin continues its cruel and unprovoked war of choice against Ukraine, the whole world has watched Putin engage in deeply irresponsible nuclear attacks,” he said, referring to Putin’s prior nuclear threats without In response to his final remarks, the nuclear powers have a heavy responsibility to avoid provocative behavior, reduce the risk of proliferation and prevent escalation and nuclear war.

 –